Self-Foveate: Enhancing Diversity and Difficulty of Synthesized Instructions from Unsupervised Text via Multi-Level Foveation: Experiment

 \section{Experiment}

-In this section, our experiments focus on three critical research questions: (Q1) How effective is \approach in enhancing instruction diversity?
+Our experiments focus on three critical research questions: (Q1) How effective is \approach in enhancing instruction diversity?
 (Q2) How effective is \approach in enhancing instruction difficulty?
 (Q3) How effective is \approach in improving the model's problem-solving capabilities during instruction fine-tuning?